thiellysilva/logistics-dashboard/README.md

 ## 🎯 The Problem

-A logistics company operating in the Oil & Gas sector needed a centralized tool for executive meetings.
+A logistics company operating in the Chemical Products and Oil & Gas sectors needed a centralized tool for executive meetings.
 Leadership had to rely on scattered spreadsheets and manual reports to monitor performance across sales, operations, maintenance, HR, finance, safety, and IT — making it hard to spot risks and make fast decisions.

 ## 💡 The Solution